March Against Antisemitism

 The March Against Antisemitism was a demonstration held in London on 26 November 2023 organized by Campaign Against Antisemitism.
 The march was held in response to growing antisemitism in England resulting from the Israeli–Palestinian conflict; as police reports indicated that antisemitic offences have risen ten-fold compared to the previous year.
-Estimates from police indicate that between 50,000 and 100,000 people attended the march.
-It was claimed by the organisation to be "the largest gathering of its kind since the Battle of Cable Street".
+The Telegraph reported that early estimates from police said around 100,000 people attended, while Reuters later reportde that the police estimated 50,000 marchers took part.
+CAA said 100,000 people attended the march and that this was "the largest gathering of its kind since the Battle of Cable Street".
 Demonstrators held placards containing slogans such as "shoulder to shoulder with British Jews" and "never again."

 The March Against Antisemitism followed a London-based pro-Palestine rally in Central London with approximately 45,000 attendees led by the Stop the War Coalition.
 The coalition "stressed that those taking part oppose racism, antisemitism and Islamophobia".
 On the other hand, the chief executive of the Campaign Against Antisemitism, Gideon Falter, claimed that "week after week, central London has become a no-go zone for Jews," and the campaign later produced polling findings suggesting that "90% of British Jews say that they would avoid travelling to a city centre if a major anti-Israel demonstration was taking place there" Antisemitic hate crimes had increased dramatically during the period, with 554 reports of antisemitic offences in London between 1 October and 1 November in London, compared with 44 in the same period last year.

 Having been shunned by the organisers and refusing to leave the event per police request, English far-right activist Tommy Robinson was detained.
 Sources indicate that one other individual was arrested for racist rhetoric.
 The chief executive of Campaign Against Antisemitism, Gideon Falter, remarked: "You don’t fight prejudice with prejudice, you can’t fight racism with racism… They don’t realise how naked their attempt is to try to fool us."